garfix/nligems/doc/external/user input.md

 * WHO EQ NP (who was Lord Byron's wife)

 * WHICH NP VP (which countries border the mediterranean)
+* WHICH NP DO NOT VP (which countries do not border the mediterranean)
 * WHICH DO NP VP (which do you do more often)

 * WHAT NP VP (what rock sample contains most iron, what food items did you eat)